On reconstructing Morse functions with prescribed level sets on $3$-dimensional manifolds and a necessary and sufficient condition for the reconstruction: Introduction.

-Very fundamental problems on Morse functions have been also studied and some are, still developing, surprisingly.
-Our related study is on reconstruction of Morse functions or more generally, nice smooth functions with prescribed preimages.
-This is very new, founded in \cite{sharko}. \cite{masumotosaeki, michalak} follow the study for example.
-These studies are on functions locally represented as elementary polynomials on closed surfaces.
-The author has started studies on such reconstruction respecting preimages in \cite{kitazawa1}.
-This reconstructs Morse functions, more generally, so-called Morse-Bott functions or functions of suitably generalized classes, on suitable $3$-dimensional closed, connected and orientable manifolds. \cite{saeki2} respects it: it considers a very general situation and methods where singularities of the functions are not explicitly presented.
-Our preprint \cite{kitazawa3} considers a generalized case.
-Preimages of single points containing no singular points are generalized to closed and connected manifolds of boundaries of compact and connected manifolds of a certain class: {\it most fundamental handlebodies}.
-The class of boundaries of most fundamental handlebodies contains circles, the class of $2$-dimensional closed and orientable surfaces and that of $3$-dimensional closed and orientable manifolds. \cite{kitazawa2} extends \cite{kitazawa1} to the non-orientable case.
-This also studies cases we cannot discuss by \cite{kitazawa3}.
-For example, projective planes can appear as connected components of preimages of single points containing no singular points of the functions and they cannot be boundaries of $3$-dimensional compact manifolds.
+The {\it Reeb space} $R_c$ of a smooth real-valued function $c:X \rightarrow \mathbb{R}$ on an $m$-dimensional closed manifold $X$ is the space of all connected components of all level sets and defined as a quotient space of $X$.
+In some nice cases, such spaces are digraphs ({\it Reeb digraphs}) naturally.
+The vertex set of this consists of all connected components containing some critical points.
+The orientation of the digraph is induced from the values of the function, canonically.
+The author has constructed Morse functions, more generally, so-called {\it Morse-Bott} functions, or functions of suitably generalized classes, on suitable closed, connected and orientable manifolds of dimension $m=3$ whose {\it Reeb digraphs} are isomorphic to given non-trivial finite and acyclic digraphs and whose regular level sets are prescribed closed and connected surfaces.
+In \cite{saeki2}, Saeki considers a very general situation and methods, where types of critical points or singularities of the functions are not explicitly presented.
+In \cite[Main Theorems 1 and 2]{kitazawa3}, the author considers a case generalizing \cite[Theorem 1]{kitazawa1}.
+Level sets containing no critical point are generalized to ($m-1$)-dimensional closed and connected manifolds of boundaries of $m$-dimensional compact and connected manifolds of a certain class (where $m \geq 2$): {\it most fundamental handlebodies} ({\it MFHs}).
+The class of boundaries of $m$-dimensional MFHs contains an ($m-1$)-dimensional (standard) sphere $S^{m-1}$, manifolds of the form ${\sharp}_{j=1}^l (S^{k_j} \times S^{m-k_j-1})$ with $l \geq 0$ and $1 \leq k_j \leq m-2$, and all $3$-dimensional closed, connected and orientable manifolds (in the case $m=4$).
+A manifold diffeomorphic to the boundary of an MFH is also called a {\it BMFH} in \cite{kitazawa3}.
+In \cite[Main Theorems 1 and 2]{kitazawa2}, the author has extended \cite[Theorem 1]{kitazawa1} to the non-orientable case and presented cases we cannot discuss by \cite{kitazawa3}.
+For example, in the case the dimension of the manifold $X$ is $m=3$, a projective plane ${\mathbb{R}P}^2$ can appear as a connected component of a regular level set of the function and this cannot be the boundary of any $3$-dimensional compact manifold.